VACUMM/sonat/doc/source/conv.rst

     It is a single or a list of latitudes.
     Model variables are interpolated at this latitude, which may results in a 1D  or 2D plot.
-    Observation locations that are within a laitude interval around the reference latitudes are plotted.
+    Observation locations that are within a latitude interval around the reference latitudes are plotted.

 ``merid_sections``